 SSS works with students of all levels, disciplines, and who meet one or more of the following criteria: first generation, low income, and/or have a documented disability.
 To qualify for SSS, you must:

 - Be an undergraduate student enrolled at the University at Buffalo, working on your first bachelor’s degree (or equivalent).

 - Have U.S. citizenship or permanent resident status.

-- Demonstrate a need for academic support (through a meeting with the program director).
+- Demonstrate a need for academic support (Welcome Meeting with SSS professional staff member).

 - Be a first generation college student, and/or have lower income status, and/or a student with documented disability.